chazlarson/Media-Scripts/Plex/README.md

 Every person in the cast list has a "known_for_department" attribute on TMDB.
 If you set `ACTORS_ONLY=True`, then people who don't have "Acting" in that field will be excluded.
 Turning this on may slightly distort results.
 For example, Harold Ramis is the second lead in "Stripes" and "Ghostbusters", but he is primarily known for "Directing" according to TMDB, so if you turn this flag on he doesn't get counted at all.

+`BUILD_COLLECTIONS` will make the script build some YAML to paste into your Plex-Meta-Manager config file to generate collections.

+`NUM_COLLECTIONS` controls the number of collections in that YAML

+`TRACK_GENDER` controls whether the script pays attention to actor gender

+`MIN_GENDER_*` control the minimum number of that gender [as recorded by TMDB] actor to include in the list [provided `TRACK_GENDER=1`]

+Actors are sorted into lists by the four genders recorded at TMDB.
+The top `MIN_GENDER_*` for each are added to the final list, then if there is space left over the remainder is filled from the master actor list.

+If the four `MIN_GENDER_*` sum to more than `NUM_COLLECTIONS`, the script exists with an error.
 ### Usage
 1. setup as above
 1. Run with `python actor-count.py`